 For EPC IWK, when PCF receives from the SMF of the report on UE resumed from suspend state, the PCF may provision PCC Rules to the SMF to trigger an IP-CAN Session modification procedure.

-The PCF may provide the IP index as the PDU session related policy to the SMF for IP address/Prefix allocation at SM Policy Association Establishment.
+The PCF may provide the IP index as the PDU Session related policy to the SMF for IP address/Prefix allocation at SM Policy Association Establishment.
 If PCF receives from the SMF an allocated IP address/Prefix for the PDU Session, it shall not include IP Index into the PDU Session related policy.

-On receiving the DN Authorization Profile Index provided by the SMF at the establishment or modification of the SM Policy Association for a PDU session, the PCF takes the DN Authorization Profile Index as input for a policy decision and then obtains the list of PCC Rules (as defined in clause 6.3) and/or PDU Session related policy (as defined in clause 6.4) and provides them to the SMF as part of the Session Management Policy Control Data for enforcement.
+On receiving the DN Authorization Profile Index provided by the SMF at the establishment or modification of the SM Policy Association for a PDU Session, the PCF takes the DN Authorization Profile Index as input for a policy decision and then obtains the list of PCC Rules (as defined in clause 6.3) and/or PDU Session related policy (as defined in clause 6.4) and provides them to the SMF as part of the Session Management Policy Control Data for enforcement.

-On receiving the Session AMBR provided by the SMF at the establishment or modification of the SM Policy Association for a PDU session under the conditions defined in TS 23.501 [2] clause 5.6.6, the PCF provides the Authorized Session AMBR as part of the PDU session policy control information defined in clause 6.4.
+On receiving the Session-AMBR provided by the SMF at the establishment or modification of the SM Policy Association for a PDU Session under the conditions defined in TS 23.501 [2] clause 5.6.6, the PCF provides the Authorized Session-AMBR as part of the PDU Session policy control information defined in clause 6.4.

 The PCF provides DNAI(s) in the PCC rule(s) to the SMF, taking into account the AF request and the Local routing indication from the PDU Session policy control subscription information.